-The Policy Council helps in planning programs and activities for parents.
-They review the budget of the agency.
+The Policy Council helps VOALA in program planning.
+They review the agency budget.
 They aid in evaluating the quality of the program.
-They decide upon goals based on the needs of their communities and perform many other important functions.
-All parents serving on policy groups must be elected annually by parents of Head Start/Early Head Start children currently enrolled in the program.
+They decide upon goals based on the needs of their communities, and perform many other important functions.
+All parents of children currently enrolled in the program annually elect other parents to serve on the Policy Council and represent their site.

-1. Center Based: Parent Center Committee meetings will be held once a month at each of our sites.
-Officers, who are elected at the site level, plan and hold the meetings to inform parents about progress of the program (Includes Full Day/Full Year Program).

-2. Home Based: Parent Center Committee meetings are held once a month.
+- 1. Center Based: Parent Center Committee meetings are held once a month at each of our sites.
+Officers, who are elected at the site level, plan and hold the meetings to inform parents about progress of the program (Includes Full Day/Full Year Program). - 2.
+Home Based: Parent Center Committee meetings are held once a month.
 The officers plan and hold the meetings to inform parents about the progress of the program.
 The Early Head Start and Head Start Parent Committees are a combination of Center Base parents and Home Base parents.

-D. Shared Decision Making
+C. Shared Decision Making

 VOALA supports and values the involvement of parents.
 One of the most important areas of this partnership is that of Shared Decision-Making.
 The Policy Council Executive Officers attend the Board of Directors quarterly meetings.
-In addition to this, the Board of Directors and Policy Council have established a Program Committee which also meets on a quarterly basis to ensure that Head Start and Early Head Start parents are actively involved in the decision-making of the program.
+In addition to this, the Board of Directors and Policy Council have established a Program Committee, which also meets on a quarterly basis to ensure that HS, EHS, and CSPP parents are actively involved in the decision-making of the program.